A better way to add multiple strokes around text in Photoshop

 Multiple strokes around text using layer effects.

-In the Layers panel, we see that I used a total of six strokes, all listed as effects under the type layer.
+In the Layers panel, I used a total of six strokes, all listed as effects under the type layer.
 Each stroke is set to a different color and size.

 The Layers panel showing the six strokes used in the effect.